bytedance/CausalMatch/README.md

 </a> CausalMatch: A Python Package for Propensity Score Matching and Coarsened Exact Matching
 </h1>

-**Causal-Match** is a Python package that uses two classic matching methods, propensity score matching and coarsened exact matching, to estimate average treatment effects from observational data.
+**CausalMatch** is a Python package that implements two classic matching methods, propensity score matching (PSM) and coarsened exact matching (CEM), to estimate average treatment effects from observational data.
-This package was designed and built as part of the [website] at ByteDance with the goal of combining state-of-the-art machine learning techniques with econometrics to bring automation to complex causal inference problems.
+This package was designed and built as part of the ByteDance data science research program with the goal of combining state-of-the-art machine learning techniques with econometrics to bring automation to complex causal inference problems.
+Our toolkit possess the following features:
 * Implement classic matching techniques in the literature at the intersection of econometrics and machine learning
 * Maintain flexibility in modeling the propensity score model (via various machine learning classification models), while preserving the causal interpretation of the learned model and often offering valid confidence intervals
 * Use a unified API
 * Build on standard Python packages for Machine Learning and Data Analysis

-For information on use cases and background material on causal inference and heterogeneous treatment effects see our webpage at [webpage here]
+[//]: # (For information on use cases and background material on causal inference and heterogeneous treatment effects see our webpage at [webpage here])

 <details>
 <summary><strong><em>Table of Contents</em></strong></summary>